Darkflame72/CraftyBot/README.md

 A possible method is to use ngrok to create a local tunnel to the server.
 A CNAME record inside cloudflare is pointed to the tunnel to provide https and the `INTERACTIONS ENDPOINT URL` in the discord developer portal should be set to the domain name of the server.

+It is HIGHLY recommended to comment out line 12 in `src/index.ts` to avoid getting ratelimited by discord.
+Only uncomment when you need to register new commands.

 ### Docker

 Docker is supported and encouraged for local development as it looks after all dependencies and ensures a production ready environment.
 You can use the docker-compose file to deploy after each change.